DiegoAT11/Dungeons-Dragons/README.md

 ### AVL Tree (`AVL.h`)

 The **AVL Tree** is used to maintain a balanced binary search tree for efficient searching, inserting, and deleting elements.
-It is especially useful for managing **Monsters** and other game entities that need fast access.
+It is especially useful for managing **Monsters**.

 ### Monster (`monster.h`)